Generate live (real-time) metrics and plots for remote experiments

 Send and view live metrics and plots

-In the training job (which has been configured as detailed above), whenever you log your metrics or plots using DVCLive, they will be automatically sent to Iterative Studio.
+In the training job (which has been configured as detailed above), whenever you log your metrics or plots using DVCLive, they will be automatically sent to DVC Studio.
+See DVC config for how to enable/disable live experiment updates and how to configure a different DVC Studio URL or Git repository.
 Here is an example of how you can use DVCLive in your training code:

 from dvclive import Live